Arsenal are the early leaders in this season’s Premier League, having enjoyed a perfect start to the new campaign with five successive wins.

-Pep Guardiola’s Manchester City reign began in perfect fashion, the club notching up six successive wins at the start of the 2016/17 Premier League season.
+Pep Guardiola’s Manchester City reign began in perfect fashion as he notched up six successive wins at the start of the 2016/17 Premier League season.

 Those six wins included derby success over arch-rivals Manchester United at Old Trafford, whilst three points were also secured against Sunderland, Stoke, West Ham, Bournemouth and Swansea.

-It meant the Spaniard equalled the league record for best managerial start, though the success was short-lived as City failed to build on their excellent start and finished third in the division.
+It meant the Spaniard equalled the league record for best managerial start, though City failed to build on their excellent start and finished third.

-Mauricio Pochettino’s Tottenham were the team to end City’s winning run, an Aleksandr Kolarov own goal and Dele Alli strike inflicting the first league defeat of Guardiola’s reign at the Etihad.
+Mauricio Pochettino’s Tottenham were the team to end City’s winning run, as an Aleksandr Kolarov own goal and Dele Alli strike inflicted the first league defeat of Guardiola’s reign at the Etihad.

 Chelsea – 6 wins (2009/10)

-The equal best start by a new manager in the Premier League, Carlo Ancelotti began his Chelsea reign with six wins on the spin in 2009/10.
+The joint-best start by a new manager in the Premier League, Carlo Ancelotti began his Chelsea reign with six wins on the spin in 2009/10.

-Their run was surprisingly ended with a 3-1 defeat to Wigan at the DW Stadium, though it mattered little as they finished one point ahead of runners-up Manchester United, scoring 103 league goals throughout the course of the campaign.
+Their run was surprisingly ended with a 3-1 defeat to Wigan at the DW Stadium, though it mattered little as they finished one point ahead of runners-up Manchester United, scoring a then-record 103 goals in the process.

 Newcastle – 6 wins (1994/95)

-Kevin Keegan’s entertaining Newcastle team began the 1994/95 season with a flawless six game winning run, with reigning Golden Boot winner Andy Cole scoring six times as the club racked up a huge 22 goals over the opening weeks of the new campaign.
+Kevin Keegan’s entertaining Newcastle team began the 1994/95 season with a flawless six-game winning run, with Andy Cole scoring six times as the club racked up 22 goals over the opening weeks of the new campaign.

 Leicester, Coventry, Southampton, West Ham, Chelsea and Arsenal were all beaten, before a 1-1 draw at Liverpool halted the momentum.

-Despite the setback, hopes were high that the Magpies could win a first league title since 1927, as they won nine of their opening 11 Premier League fixtures.
-However, star forward Cole would leave the club for rivals Manchester United in January, in a move that would prove a significant blow.
+Hopes were high that the Magpies could win a first league title since 1927 after nine wins from their opening 11 Premier League fixtures.
+However, the departure of Cole to Manchester United in January proved a significant blow.

-Keegan’s side would eventually finish sixth, missing out on Europe by just a single point after winning just 11 of their final 31 fixtures.
+Keegan’s side ended the season in sixth and missing out on Europe by just a single point after winning just 11 of their final 31 fixtures.

-Comfortably the best start in Premier League history, Jose Mourinho’s Chelsea side marched to nine successive wins at the beginning of the 2005/06 season.
+Jose Mourinho’s Chelsea side marched to nine successive wins at the beginning of the 2005/06 season to register the best start in Premier League history,

 Having ended the club’s 50-year wait for a league title the season prior, Mourinho’s side began in ominous form by winning their first six fixtures without conceding a single goal.
 Aston Villa’s Luke Moore may have broken that record, though his goal mattered little as Chelsea won 2-1 at Stamford Bridge.